 Communication and safewords

-If the success and our ongoing happiness within relationships really is as simple as being more open with each other, why do so many of us struggle with communication?
+If the success and ongoing happiness within our relationships really are down to us being more open with each other, why do so many of us struggle with communication?
 Counselling Directory member and counsellor, Alex Sanderson-Shortt, explains what we can learn from kink relationships.

 “Working as a relationship therapist, the word I use more than any other is ‘communication’.
 Whatever is going within a relationship, if they are unable to communicate, they will not be able to tell each other what’s wrong, how they feel, or what they want to do about it.